Introducing the KTP Project: Big Data for Better Care Homes

 The Knowledge Transfer Partnership project has developed following research conducted by Cardiff University on the safety and efficiency of Invatech Health’s Atlas eMAR system, which found the Atlas system to eliminate 21/23 administration errors.
 It is a 3-year government initiative, running until 2022, which aims to use the big data collected by Invatech Health’s system to improve clinical outcomes, prescribing safety and quality of care.

 An idea for an initial starting point with this is to develop a business intelligence dashboard for clinical medicines management in care homes, similar to the type that is used for monitoring medicines management at CCG level.
 However, the aim by the end of the 3 years is to go further than this and use machine learning methods to predict the risk of outcomes related to medicines use, for example falls.

-The images show some screenshots of initial work on business intelligence dashboards for polypharmacy and falls, similar to the style used at CCG level.
+The images show some screenshots of initial work on how business intelligence dashboards for polypharmacy and falls could look.
 They are dynamic – for example in the polypharmacy dashboard, if you click on the oral button then only oral medicines will be shown.
 This could be used in GP practices or by pharmacists, filtered to only the individuals they care for, to highlight those at greatest risk from polypharmacy and falls risk medicines.

 Why is it important?

 As previously mentioned, errors are common and so safety is a primary concern.